Absenteeism: Everything You Need to Know

 If the situation does not improve, a formal hearing with the supervisor is necessary.
 The absence record should be complete in a letter inviting the employee for the interview.
 An absence record needs to be saved and placed on file after the interview.
 In addition, notify the worker that he or she can be representative by a union rep or an employee.

 Let the employee know about the absence and the cost it brings on the business.
 The meeting is consequently finished to make a determination.
 The worker should receive the proper directives within five working days.
 The meeting is resumed at HR and will talk about the results.
-If the doctor authorizes work fitness, the employee notified regarding potential consequences if the absence continues.
+If the doctor authorizes work fitness, the employee should be notified regarding potential consequences if the absence continues.

 The supervisor should tell the employee verbally regarding a written warning and inform him or her about how long the blemish will appear on their file.
 Any copy should be made to the worker and/or the representative.
-For any doubts regarding an employee’s ability to work, confer with the doctor, and talk with a union rep. if necessary.
+For any doubts regarding an employee’s ability to work, confer with the doctor, and talk with a union representative if necessary.
 Suspension can follow if there is no solution.
 Write down the purpose of the suspension, including the start and end date, and a copy should be sent to the rep.

 No Other Options